This post may contain affiliate links. Read the full disclosure here.

 I find it easiest to beat the cream cheese first until it’s smooth then beat in the sugar, cocoa powder, salt, and vanilla until it’s all mixed in well.
 Next, beat in the heavy cream followed by the melted.

-The batter gets a little thick here but I fold in 4 eggs at the very end to loosen it up.
+The batter gets a little thick here but I add the eggs at the very end to loosen it up.

 Folding the eggs in at the end also prevents whipping excess air into them.
-This is the main cause for cracks in cheesecakes.
+This is the main cause of cracks in cheesecakes.

 Spread the batter evenly over the baked Oreo crust then bake the cheesecake.
 I bake for one hour and then turn the oven off and let the cheesecake sit with the door closed for another hour.
 This also helps to prevent cracks.